Real Air Invest LLC

 Private Pilot

-Welcome to our aviation training course, the essential foundation for your career in.
-This program will you to serve as in Command of a single-engine, both day and night, VFR conditions. gain the skills necessary to carry passengers privately, not for hire.
-Below, you'll find a cost breakdown for achieving rating based on the 40 flight hours set by the FAA with the national average being 55 hours to complete the training.
+Welcome to our aviation training course, the essential foundation for your career in aviation.
+This program will enable you to serve in Command of a single-engine aircraft, both day and night, under VFR conditions. gain the skills necessary to carry passengers privately, not for hire.
+Below, you'll find a cost breakdown for achieving a rating based on the FAA's 40 flight hours, with the national average being 55 hours to complete the training.

 25 hours dual instruction in Cessna 150 @ 170/hr$4,250